 - It's All About Me: Most of the plots stem of Zoey's self-centeredness and her realizing to see from other perspectives and learn to empathize.
 She's working on this.

 - Love Triangle: The main focus of the first season, with Aaron and Luca both pining over Zoey and later, Cash, makes it a love square.
 Zoey ends up picking Luca.
+Later in season two, she and Luca break up and Zoey may be gravitating towards Aaron again.

 - Lower-Class Lout: Jazlyn and Skylar are from Compton, California and are careful to disguise this part of themselves so not to appear "ghetto," but occasionally they slip up.